frankhjung/article-git-pipelines/README.md

 [Kubernetes](https://kubernetes.io/), and monitoring using [Prometheus](https://prometheus.io/).

+## Summary

+Overall, GitLab is easy to configure and easy to navigate, and provides Marlo with our current preferred Git pipeline solution.

 # [Bitbucket](https://bitbucket.org)

-Atlassian's [Bitbucket](https://bitbucket.org) was launched in 2008.
-It integrates closely with other Atlassian software like JIRA, HipChat, Confluence and Bamboo.
+Atlassian's [Bitbucket](https://bitbucket.org) pipeline functionality and configuration is similar to GitLab.

+## Example Pipeline

-Pipeline configuration is similar to GitLab: pipelines and settings are easily navigated into using the side-bar.
+Again, pipelines and settings are easily navigated into using the side-bar.

 ![Pipeline job history](images/bitbucket-jobs.png)

 But there are some important differences.
 Below is the configuration file [bitbucket-pipelines.yml](https://bitbucket.org/frankhjung/articles-git-pipelines/src/master/bitbucket-pipelines.yml):

 ```yaml